julie-goncharov/julie-goncharov.github.io/index.md

 In current linguistic theories, these two types of conditions are often confused, resulting in inadequate analyses and explanatory dead ends.

 To separate purely linguistic conditions from general reasoning, I examine grammatical phenomena with atypical pragmatic conditions (such as emphatic uses of degree modifiers and exceptional polarity licensing).
-I am especially interested in linguistic phenomena sensitive to the distinction between intentional and non-intentional actions (such as the prohibition on coreferential subjects or perfective aspect with intentional actions, or the unacceptability of words like \textit{a damn thing} with non-intentional actions).
+I am especially interested in linguistic phenomena sensitive to the distinction between intentional and non-intentional actions (such as the prohibition on coreferential subjects or perfective aspect with intentional actions, or the unacceptability of words like 'a damn thing' with non-intentional actions).
 These phenomena make a clear separation between purely linguistic  conditions and general reasoning.
 My work shows the need to redefine the role of pragmatics in the overall architecture of grammar.